roamer7038/mc-platform/README.md

 * 80, 443    : https-portal
 * 8080       : any web site placed on `nginx/www`
 * 8443       : mineos front-end
+* 24224      : fluentd
 * 25565-25570: minecraft servers
+* 25575-25580: minecraft RCON ports

 Your website and MineOS frontend can be accessed over HTTPS by a reverse proxy.
 The Minecraft server can be launched on port 25565 to 25570.
 If you want to make it public, please allow ports 80, 443, 25565 to 25570 on your firewall.

+The logs are aggregated in fluentd and also recorded in systemd.
+Try running `journalctl -f`.